Metallurgical and Materials Engineering

 Additional Degree Requirements:

-2. Submittal and successful oral defense of a thesis before a Thesis Committee.
+2. Submittal and successful oral defense of a thesis before a thesis committee.
 The thesis must present the results of original scientific research or development.

 The Master of Science Degree can also be obtained as part of the combined undergraduate/graduate degree program.